nikitavoloboev/data/unix/my-file-system.md

 ## ~/src/orgs

-Inside this folder I keep all code from orgs I am working on.
+Inside this folder I keep all code from orgs I am working or worked on.

 ```Bash
 ~/src/orgs